alfredprah/alfredprah.github.io2/_projects/Bracketology.md

     AUC score: 0.9444

 ##### This is actually impressive and it makes me wonder if I missed anything.
 The fact that I didn't do much to arrive at this level of accuracy makes me wonder why "Bracketology" is such an unconquered beast in the sports world.
 But I guess it gets more complicated when people try to predict every single game's outcome.
 I plan on trying a few other models soon.
+Future steps to be taken for a more robust model:
+- separate a particular year for the test data to gauge how the model performs on a particular year
+- calculate F-1 score since I don't consider either one of the Sensitivity/Precision of the model to be more important
+- Use cross-validation to attempt to improve model performace
 <br>
 ##### Link to Github repo: <a href="https://github.com/alfredprah/college-basketball" class="button button--large">Bracketology</a>